-Ski Resorts are towns and villages in winter sport areas, offering support services for skiing and snowboarding such as lodging (hotels and chalets), equipment rental, ski schools and ski lifts.
+Ski Resorts are towns and villages in winter sports areas, offering support services for skiing and snowboarding such as lodging (e.g. boutique hotels, B&Bs, chalets), equipment rental, ski schools and ski lifts.

 Ski Resorts can be in/near towns or villages located in proximity to the ski area (mountains, pistes, ski trails, ski lift system) or they can be located in ski areas situated away from towns.
-In that case a Ski Resort is purpose-built where skiing is the main activity and is a co called fully self-contained ‘destination resort’ (the resort is a destination itself).
+In that case, a Ski Resort is purpose-built where skiing is the main activity and is a so-called fully self-contained ‘destination resort’ (the resort is a destination itself).

-Some Ski Resorts are build on the slopes themselves, with ski-in/-out access allowing guests to ski right up to the door.
+Some Ski Resorts are built on the slopes themselves, with ski-in/-out access allowing guests to ski right up to the door.

-Ski Resorts often offer other activities and facilities, like snowmobiling, sledding, horse-drawn sleds, dog-sledding, ice-skating, indoor or outdoor swimming, hot tubbing, game rooms, clubs, cinema, theaters and cabarets.
+Ski Resorts often offer other activities and facilities, like snowmobiling, sledding, horse-drawn sleds, dog-sledding, ice-skating, indoor or outdoor swimming, hot tubbing, game rooms, clubs, cinema, theatres and cabarets.
 An important form of entertainment in Ski Resorts is après-ski – a gathering of skiers at bars after the day on the pistes (often while still wearing their ski gear).
-Entertainment be an important booking factor, since guests are commonly browsing for an après-ski offer when searching for Ski Resorts.
+Entertainment is an important booking factor since guests are commonly browsing for an après-ski offer when searching for Ski Resorts.